geumbipark/geumbipark.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
-  more_info: >
+  address: >
     <p> Pronounced as "Geum-B"</p>  (like "Gumby") </p>
     <p> (like "Gumby") </p>
 news: false  # includes a list of news items